 Current Account in Iceland averaged -5336.19 ISK Million from 1978 until 2022, reaching an all time high of 105078 ISK Million in the third quarter of 2016 and a record low of -133504 ISK Million in the second quarter of 2008.
 This page provides - Iceland Current Account - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Current Account - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Current Account in Iceland is expected to be 35.00 ISK Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Current Account in Iceland to stand at 45.00 in 12 months time.
-In the long-term, the Iceland Current Account is projected to trend around 15.00 ISK Million in 2021 and 20.00 ISK Million in 2022, according to our econometric models.
+Current Account in Iceland is expected to be 15.00 ISK Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland Current Account is projected to trend around 20.00 ISK Million in 2023, according to our econometric models.